Jane Fawcett

 Jane Fawcett MBE (née Hughes; 4 March 1921 – 21 May 2016) was a British codebreaker, singer, and heritage preservationist.
 She recently became known for her role in decoding a message, which led to the sinking of the German battleship Bismarck.
 From 1963 to 1976 she served as the secretary of the Victorian Society.
 She wrote and edited works including The Future of the Past; Seven Victorian Architects; The Village in History and Save the City.

 Early life

+Janet Carolin (or Caroline) Hughes was born on 4 March 1921 the daughter of George Hughes, the clerk of the Goldsmiths' livery company, and his wife, Margaret (nee Graham).
+Her paternal grandparents were Thomas McKenny Hughes, the 8th Woodwardian Professor of Geology at Cambridge University and Mary Caroline Hughes.

-Janet Carolin (or Caroline) Hughes was born on 4 March 1921.
-She was raised in London, attended Miss Ironside's School for Girls in Kensington, trained as a ballet dancer, and was admitted to the Royal Ballet School.
+Jane was raised in London, attended Miss Ironside's School for Girls in Kensington, trained as a ballet dancer, and was admitted to the Royal Ballet School.
 As a young woman of 17, she was told she was "too tall" to be a professional dancer, and her promising ballet career ended.
 She was then sent to Zürich to learn German, shortly thereafter moving to the St Moritz ski resort.

 After six months, she was told by her parents to return home to "come out" as a debutante.
 She found that lifestyle boring, "a complete waste of time" and was relieved when invited by a friend to apply to the Bletchley Park project.